9 High-throughput sequencing data

 seqkit is one such fast, purpose-built tool for manipulating fastx files.
 It has tons of features, and skimming through the documentation is worth your time.
 It may take a minute, because at the time of writing, seqkit had 38 subcommands to accomplish various tasks.
 We’ll look at just a couple here.

-Note that the model of developing a “toolkit” containing many individual tools (invoked commonly with the syntax <toolkit> <tool> --options is a common one in bioinformatics (see also samtools, bcftools, vcftools, bedtools, gatk, kat, and others).
-In this course we’ll typically only be working through a handful of tools in any given toolkit, but the above advice usually holds, that it can be well worth your time to acquaint yourself with other features by skimming the documentation.
+Note that the model of developing a “toolkit” containing many individual tools (invoked commonly with the syntax <toolkit> <tool> <arguments> is a common one in bioinformatics (see also samtools, bcftools, vcftools, bedtools, gatk, kat, and others).
+In this course we’ll typically only be working through a handful of tools in any given toolkit, but the above advice usually holds: it can be well worth your time to acquaint yourself with other features by skimming the documentation.

 9.3.3.1 Summarizing files